rrovetto/Ontology-Development-Guidelines/Intended Meaning/README.md

 The name (label, or term) is a string of symbols linked or assigned to the construct.
 This, too, appears to be an ontology construct.
 In this way, we can consider the constructs (symbol-structures, or elements) of an ontology.

+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 (c) 2019-2020, Robert John Rovetto.